cloudberrydb/cloudberrydb/README.md

     checking Checking ORCA version... configure: error: Your ORCA version is expected to be 2.33.XXX

 ### Build the database
-Note: If you are using CentOS, first make sure that you add `/usr/local/lib` and `/usr/local/lib64` to `/etc/ld.so.conf`, run command `ldconfig`.

 ```
 # Configure build environment to install at /usr/local/gpdb
 ./configure --with-perl --with-python --with-libxml --prefix=/usr/local/gpdb